devopness/devopness/docs/configuration-files/remove-configuration-file.md

 1. On Devopness, navigate to a project then select an environment
 2. Find the `Applications` card
 3. Click `View` in the `Applications` card to see a list of existing `Applications`
-4. In the list of applications find the application with the pipeline you want to manage and click on`DETAILS`
+4. In the list of applications find the application with the pipeline you want to manage and click `DETAILS`
 5. On the upper-right corner of the applications details view click `SETTINGS`
 6. Use the drop-down menu to chose `CONFIGURATION FILES`
 8. In the list of pipelines find the pipeline you want to remove and click `DETAILS`